Dental Student Membership

 Pre-doctoral students join the American Student Dental Association (ASDA) and the ADA at the same time and receive benefits from both organizations!
 Your membership dues paid to ASDA also include your ADA student membership dues.
 Join ASDA and the ADA.
 Many schools offer an automatic billing process for dental students to join ASDA and the ADA.
 If this is the case for your school, your dues are automatically paid and all pre-doctoral students at your school are typically members of ASDA and the ADA.
 Contact ASDA for more information.

 Pre-Dental Students: The ADA does not offer a pre-dental membership, but you can join the American Student Dental Association (ASDA).
 Visit ASDA for more information.
 When you enroll in dental school, you can join ASDA and the ADA.

 As an ADA student member, you have access to the benefits that member dentists get, and more!

 You are part of Organized Dentistry

 Organized Dentistry describes the different groups working together to have a positive impact on dentistry.
-It includes members, supporters and staff at the local, state and national levels as well as specialty organizations like ASDA.
+It includes members, supporters and staff at the local, state and national levels (those three are called the tripartite) as well as specialty organizations like ASDA.
 Find out more in this publication Understanding Organized Dentistry (PDF).

 In addition to attending meetings of your ASDA chapter (where students do everything from participating in Give Kids A Smile to lobbying governmental organizations), you can reach out to your Constituent (state) and Component (local) dental society.
 Established dentists enjoy meeting the next generation, and it’s a great way to find a mentor.